kissmetrics/km-support/_posts/2010-01-02-people-events-properties.md

   * `y75Fe33597qBqkR4obZZYV+wF3Y=`
   * `6j1KH1zrwBS6T2iIsixvpfnCnxY=`

-When KISSmetrics is appropriately implemented, you can follow a person's lifecycle with your product from when they were just any other visitor to when they finally sign up and repeatedly log in.
+When Kissmetrics is appropriately implemented, you can follow a person's lifecycle with your product from when they were just any other visitor to when they finally sign up and repeatedly log in.

 # Events